Composing and/or altering your academic programme

 In the content section, click edit and select the new course.
 Then in the planning section, drag out the course you wish to deregister from (if any) and drag in the new one.
 Finally, return to content and submit.

-⚠️ Please follow the instructions carefully, as you need to complete this independently.
-The submission date (not processing date) counts for the deadline.
+⚠️ Follow the instructions carefully, as you must complete this independently.
+The submission date, not the processing date, counts for the deadline.
+After a correct submission, you will see the status “submitted”.

 Deregistering courses